How to File a Complaint Against Child Protective Services (CPS) Because of Disability-Based Discrimination

 Berkeley, CA 94703

-This information sheet is a service of Disability Rights Washington (DRW).
+This information is a service of Disability Rights Washington (DRW).
 It provides general information as a public service only, and is not legal advice.
 If you need legal advice, you should contact an attorney.
 You do not have an attorney-client relationship with DRW.
-If you would like more information about this topic or would like to receive this information sheet in an alternative format, such as large print or Braille, call DRW at (800) 562-2702 (voice) or (800) 905-0209 (TTY).
+If you would like more information about this topic or would like to receive this information in an alternative format call DRW at (800) 562-2702, or email [email protected].

 Always advocate in a timely manner.
 Please be aware that there are certain time limits or deadlines to file a complaint, a lawsuit, or take legal action.